shreyas2711/Kaiburr/README.md

 <br>

-3. In our case I did not create seperate cluster for MongoDb since I used atlas and atlas manages clusters on its won.
+3. In this projct I did not create seperate cluster for MongoDb since I used atlas and atlas manages clusters on its own.

 <br>

-4. Verify deployment
+4. Verify whether your application is deployed on kubernetes.

 ```bash
   kubectl get pods